phrygFaisal/MarketSoft-SEQA-Challenge/README.md

 Set up the environment as per need of usage

+* Browser executable need to be available in local directory.
+The driver should be placed under the project path **BLA BLA BLA**
+  * Chrome browser driver for Selenium.
+Get it [HERE.](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+  * Firefox browser driver for Selenium.
+Get it [HERE.](https://github.com/mozilla/geckodriver/releases)
+  * Opera browser driver for Selenium.
+Get it [HERE.](https://github.com/operasoftware/operachromiumdriver/releases)

 ###### Runtime Environment

 * Maven must be installed.
 Get it [HERE.](https://maven.apache.org/download.cgi)